 Tim Holschlag’s “Final Expedition”

-To honor Tim Holschlag’s love of traveling to fish, Tim’s ashes are traveling to rivers and lakes across the US and Canada where Tim has fished.
-Tim is being taken on his “final expedition” by an array of friends, anglers, fishing guides, conservationists, authors, and others who share Tim’s love of the outdoors.
+To honor Tim Holschlag’s love of traveling to fish, Tim’s ashes have traveled to rivers and lakes across the US and Canada where Tim has fished.
+Tim was taken on his “final expedition” by an array of friends, anglers, fishing guides, conservationists, authors, and others who share Tim’s love of the outdoors.

 See Tim Holschlag’s memorial page, with photos and stories